Can a Woman have too much Testosterone?

-We all want to stay in shape and feel great, and sex hormones have an important role to play.
+We all want to stay in shape and feel great, and sex hormones such as testosterone have an important role to play.

 What is natural testosterone?

-Testosterone is a steroid hormone that is essential for male development and health.
+Testosterone is an androgenic steroid hormone (also refered to as testoids) that is essential for male development and health.
 It is produced mainly in the testes, but also in the brain, liver, and other organs.

 Testosterone is an important hormone for male sexual development.
 It is the male sex hormone that stimulates sperm production, builds muscle mass, and causes facial hair.